payamss/Chainflip-Liquidity-Profit-Calculator/README.md

 ## Features

 - Extracts data from lp.chainflip.io
+- Calculates Pool Scores to evaluate investment attractiveness based on metrics like Volume-to-Liquidity Ratio, Fees, and Risk Factors
 - Calculates Daily Percentage Rate (DPR), Monthly Percentage Rate (MPR), and Annual Percentage Rate (APR)
 - Displays results in a table format with color-coded APR

+## Documentation

+For detailed calculation logic and methodologies, refer to the following files:

+- [Open Order Calculator](./open-order-calculator.md): Explains the calculation logic for open orders, including DPR, MPR, and APR.
+- [Pools Calculation](./pools-calculation.md): Details the scoring system for pool rankings and investment attractiveness.

 ## Installation